shivamrajput18/Bridgelabz_Shivam_2110992241/readme.md

                     2)touch command : Create an Empty File: To create an empty file touch filename.txt

-                    3)git init: To initialize a Git repository in the current directory, run:
+                    3)git init: To initialize a Git repository in the current directory, run.

                     5)git status :To see the current state of your repository.